Workbook and Worksheet Object

 Note: the objects are connected with a dot.
 Fortunately, we do not have to add a code line this way.
 That is because we placed our command button in create-a-macro.xls, on the first worksheet.
-Be aware that if you want to change different things on different worksheets to include the Worksheet object.
+Be aware that if you want to change things on different worksheets, you have to include the Worksheet object.
 Read on.

 You may have noticed that Workbooks and Worksheets are both plural.
 That is because they are collections.
 The Workbooks collection contains all the Workbook objects that are currently open.
 The Worksheets collection contains all the Worksheet objects in a workbook.

 You can refer to a member of the collection, for example, a single Worksheet object, in three ways.

 1. Using the worksheet name.